tashi-2004/Data-Visualization-Tableau-Traffic-Collision-Insights/README.md

 <img width="1259" alt="2" src="https://github.com/user-attachments/assets/a715b2bb-a055-41de-ab9d-2b51125bb903">

 <img width="1262" alt="3" src="https://github.com/user-attachments/assets/4d357766-27ad-455a-bc2f-e2d1fe6f0c2b">
-- **1 Story**: A multi-chapter narrative that provides a cohesive overview of the key findings from the data, focusing on safety trends, contributing factors, and high-risk locations.

 ## Key Insights and Recommendations
 Based on the analysis, the following insights and recommendations were made: